 You’ll probably hear the howler monkeys, which by the way, sound closer than they are.
 I had one up on a tree growling at me and I screamed like a baby, but don't fret as they are super cute too.

 You can find out more information about San Ramon here including a more detailed description of the hike!

-Ometepe Nicaragua is famous for its pre-Colombian past.
-This means you can discover stone carvings and petroglyphs throughout the island.
+Ometepe Nicaragua is famous for its pre-Colombian past, which means you can discover stone carvings and petroglyphs throughout the island.

 For those who love history, you have a better chance of finding them at Hotel Finca Porvenir and on Finca Magdalena, which are both located on the slopes of the volcano Maderas or in the museum of La Ceiba.